 Reports and accounts

-Each year the Trustees' report and accounts shows what our objectives are and the actions we take to meet them.
-It outlines our activities and the benefits these bring, not just to animal welfare, but also for society in general.
+Each year the Trustees' report and accounts set out our objectives and the actions we take to meet them.
+It celebrates the benefits these activities bring, not just to animal welfare, but for society in general.

 Help support our work

 Thank you to all our supporters who understand that a donation to us helps the most desperate and abused animals find a safer, kinder future.
 Find out how you can support us financially, whether through a one-off gift, a regular donation or by leaving a gift in your will.